German court jails Iraqi refugee Ali B. for life on rape and murder charges | DW | 10.07.2019

 However, an expert witness told the court that she detected no trace of regret or compassion while interviewing the defendant.
 The psychiatrist described Ali B. as suffering from a serious personality disorder which made him manipulate people and focus only on his own needs.
 The witness also said he has a "fixed perception of women," believing they should cook and clean instead of going to work or going out by themselves.

-Ali B. is also facing charges in separate rape case, with prosecutors claiming that he repeatedly raped an 11-year-old girl, also while in Germany.
-Additionally, authorities link him with a mugging that took place in April 2018.
+Ali B. is also facing charges in a separate rape case, with prosecutors claiming that he repeatedly raped an 11-year-old girl, also while in Germany.
+Additionally, authorities link him to a mugging that took place in April 2018.

 dj/jm (AFP, dpa)